The Devil's Rejects: Critical response

 In her review for The New York Times, Dana Stevens wrote that the film "is a trompe-l'œil experiment in deliberately retro film-making.
-It looks sensational, but there is a curious emptiness at its core".
-Entertainment Weekly gave the film a "C+" rating and wrote, "Zombie's characters are, to put it mildly, undeveloped".
+It looks sensational, but there is a curious emptiness at its core."
+Entertainment Weekly gave the film a "C+" rating and wrote, "Zombie's characters are, to put it mildly, undeveloped."
 Robert K. Elder, of the Chicago Tribune, disliked the film, writing "[D]espite decades of soaking in bloody classics such as the original Texas Chainsaw Massacre and I Spit on Your Grave, Zombie didn't absorb any of the underlying social tension or heart in those films.
 He's no collage artist of influences, like Quentin Tarantino, crafting his movie from childhood influences.
-Rejects plays more like a junkyard of homages, strewn together and lost among inept cops, gaping plot holes and buzzard-ready dialog".
+Rejects plays more like a junkyard of homages, strewn together and lost among inept cops, gaping plot holes and buzzard-ready dialog."

-Horror author Stephen King rated The Devil's Rejects the 9th best film of 2005 and wrote, "No redeeming social merit, perfect '70s C-grade picture cheesy glow; this must be what Quentin Tarantino meant when he did those silly Kill Bill pictures".
+Horror author Stephen King rated The Devil's Rejects the 9th best film of 2005 and wrote, "No redeeming social merit, perfect '70s C-grade picture cheesy glow; this must be what Quentin Tarantino meant when he did those silly Kill Bill pictures."

-James Berardinelli was very negative giving The Devil's Rejects half a star (out of a possible four stars) and called it a "vile, reprehensible movie," saying the action was "more formula than plot."
-He described the dialogue as "a pastiche (at least I think that's the intention) of the kind of bloodthirsty, overripe lines found" in a genre of films from the 1970s about "outcasts who defy society by destroying it."
-He was extremely critical of the acting, directing, and the production values, with an ending that was "a cataclysmic misfire", and overall was not "engaging cinema."
+James Berardinelli was very negative giving The Devil's Rejects half a star (out of a possible four stars) and called it a "vile, reprehensible movie", saying the action was "more formula than plot".
+He described the dialogue as "a pastiche (at least I think that's the intention) of the kind of bloodthirsty, overripe lines found" in a genre of films from the 1970s about "outcasts who defy society by destroying it".
+He was extremely critical of the acting, directing, and the production values, with an ending that was "a cataclysmic misfire", and overall was not "engaging cinema".

+In 2015, Taste of Cinema ranked the film 23rd among the "30 Great Psychopath Movies That Are Worth Your Time".

 Awards

 Sequel

-In January 2018, it was rumoured that a sequel, 3 from Hell, was in production.
+In January 2018, it was rumored that a sequel, 3 from Hell, was in production.
 Rob Zombie confirmed this via Instagram in March 2018, sharing a photo from the director's seat.
-A teaser trailer for 3 from Hell was released in June 2019, and the film opened in September 16, 2019.
+A teaser trailer for 3 from Hell was released in June 2019, and the film opened on September 16, 2019.